zack-bitcoin/augur-core/README.md

 ====About this software

-For now, there is a 20-block cycle.
-1-10: votecoin-holders may give encrypted votes on decisions. (in the final version of truthcoin, this step will take 1000+ blocks)
-11-15: votecoin-holders may decrypt their votes
-16-20: if there are at least 3 votecoin-holders, and at least 5 decisions they have voted on, then we can do SVD to come to consensus about these decisions.
+For now, there is a week-long cycle. for the first 7/8ths of the cycle: votecoin-holders may give encrypted votes on decisions. (in the final version of truthcoin, this step will take 1000+ blocks) for the next 1/10th of the cycle: votecoin-holders may decrypt their votes for the final 1/40th of the cycle: if there are at least 3 votecoin-holders, and at least 5 decisions they have voted on, then we can do SVD to come to consensus about these decisions.

 Security assumption for truthcoin-pow is a lot weaker than bitcoin.
 It is only secure if there is always at least one person mining for blocks.